Bad Kreuznach: Climate

-Yearly precipitation in Bad Kreuznach amounts to 517 mm, which is very low, falling into the lowest third of the precipitation chart for all Germany.
+Yearly precipitation in Bad Kreuznach amounts to 517 mm, which is very low, falling into the lowest third of the precipitation chart for all of Germany.
 Only at 5% of the German Weather Service's weather stations are even lower figures recorded.
 The driest month is January.
 The most rainfall comes in June.
 In that month, precipitation is 1.8 times what it is in January.
 Precipitation varies only slightly.
 At only 7% of the weather stations are lower seasonal swings recorded.